 "Free" anything is always tempting, but focusing on a strategy of converting a 'free' Website into an obscene amount of money long term is gonna be a rough ride traveled...

-- Most of the free Website services can only afford the free-model by hosting every Website on shared Web server.
-Bandwidth, which in a big way controls how fast your pages load, is understandably limited, and this just happens to be a test search engines use to rank (and penalize) Websites, free or otherwise.
+- Most of the free Website services can only afford the free-model by hosting every Website on a shared Web server.
+Bandwidth, which in a big way controls how fast your pages load, is understandably limited, and this just happens to be a test that search engines use to rank (and penalize) Websites, free or otherwise.